misrab/playground/ai/embeddings/README.md

 Another interesting question would be whether embeddings have to be found in a linear first layer.
 After all, we've just arbitrarily taken a layer in the neural network and interpreted the weights as representations of the input.
 Is anything stopping us from applying a few more, possibly non-linear transformations to the data before claiming to have a good low dimensional representaion of the data?
 After all, this what autoencoders do, although there we refer to the representation as "latent space":

 ![autoencoder](./images/autoencoder.png)

+_An illustration of an autoencoder_

+Interestingly, a vanilla autoencoder tries to represent the input so as to be able to regenerate _all_ of it.
+So it's self-supervised as with embeddings, except instead of trying to represent the input so that similar contexts give similar representations, we're

 ## Footnotes